JuliusTechCo/JuliusGraph/FAQ.md

 1. What are the best use cases for graph computing and Julius Graph Engine?

     The Julius Graph Engine is well suited for any data and analytical use case.
-Julius adds more value to enterprise systems with complex data and analytical pipelines, which often suffer from poor transparency, lineage, scalability and visibility.
+Julius adds more value to enterprise systems with complex data and analytical pipelines, which tend to suffer more from poor transparency, lineage, scalability and visibility.

-1. Can I use Julius for building machine learning applications and systems?
+2. Can I use Julius for building machine learning applications and systems?

     Definitely, machine learning is a great use case for Julius.
 Julius' computational DAG offers tremendous transparency, explainability and auditability for building ML pipelines and applications.
 Julius computational DAG can incorporates all the steps in a typical ML pipeline, including data cleansing, feature engineering, training, inference and hyper parameter tuning.
 It aslo offers great MLOps support, such as easy persisting and recovery of ML experiments.
 Please refer to Julius [tutorials](https://juliustechco.github.io/JuliusGraph) for examples of ML use cases.

-1. Can Julius Graph Engine handle large data or heavy computations?
+3. Can Julius Graph Engine handle large data or heavy computations?

     Absolutely, Julius can automatically distribute the computational DAG to many computers, without the need for any code changes in RuleDSL or Atoms.
 The ability to scale without code changes is a huge advantage of Julius, it allows efficient parallel processing of large data and heavy computation, and facilitating quick migration of a model from development to production.
 The distributed machine learning in Julius [tutorials](https://juliustechco.github.io/JuliusGraph) shows how easy it is to automatically distribute computational DAGs.

-1. How big can Julius' computational DAG be?
+4. How big can Julius' computational DAG be?

     Julius Graph Engine can quickly create computational DAGs with tens of millions of nodes from a single computer.
-DAGs up to billions of nodes can be efficiently created in parallel by Julius.
+Julius also supports parallelism for DAG creation, DAGs up to billions of nodes can be efficiently created in parallel.
 Once created, Julius can automatically distribute the computational DAGs to hundreds of computers for efficient parallel executions.

-1. Are intermediate results in the computational DAG cached by Julius?
+5. Are intermediate results in the computational DAG cached by Julius?

-    Yes, Julius automatically cache the intermediate results for every nodes in memory.
+    Yes, Julius automatically cache the intermediate results for every node in the computational DAG.
 The cached results add great value for both developers and users.
 These node level results are tremendously useful for many purposes, such as:

-      * explain, audit and verify the results
+      * explain, audit and verify the final results
       * debug and tracking issues
-      * enables fast scenario runs, as only dependent nodes needs to be re-computed for any input changes
+      * enables fast scenario runs, as only dependent nodes needs to be re-computed from any input changes
       * facilitate adjoint algorithmic differentiation (AAD)

-    In comparison, the cost to cache all intermediate node level results in memory is small.
-Julius can automatically distribute the computational DAG to a large number of computers, and access a large amount of memory.
+    In comparison, the cost to cache all intermediate node level results in memory is relatively small, as Julius can automatically distribute the computational DAG to a large number of computers, and access a large amount of memory.

-2. Can I access and visualize intermediate results in the computational DAG?
+6. Can I access and visualize intermediate results in the computational DAG?

     Julius comes with an intuitive and easy-to-use web UI, where a user can navigate the computational DAG, and visualize all the intermediate data by simply clicking on individual nodes in the DAG.
 All data are also accessible via Julius API.
 Please refer to the [tutorials](https://juliustechco.github.io/JuliusGraph) for examples of using the web UI and Julius API.